genomicsclass/book/pages/dplyr_intro.md

 ## Brief Introduction to `dplyr`

 The learning curve for R syntax is slow.
-One of the harder aspects that requires getting used to is subsetting data tables.
+One of the more difficult aspects that requires some getting used to is subsetting data tables.
 The `dplyr` packages brings these tasks closer to English and we are therefore going to introduce two simple functions: one is used to subset and the other to select columns.

 Take a look at the dataset we read in: